aws-ia/terraform-aws-eks-blueprints/patterns/kubecost/README.md

  aws eks --region <REGION> update-kubeconfig --name <CLUSTER_NAME>
 ```

 This command will create a S3 bucket with prefix `kubecost-` and a Cost and Usage Report (CUR).
-Within 24h The CUR will generate a CloudFormation teamplate file called `crawler-cfn.yml` in the S3 bucket.
+Within 24h The CUR will generate a CloudFormation template file called `crawler-cfn.yml` in the S3 bucket.
 Once that file is generated, navigate to:

 ```
 cd run-me-in-24h/